Wales: From North to South

 Day 9 – Vale of Rheidol Railway and Gwili Railway

 Ride the Vale of Rheidol Railway from Aberystwyth to Devil's Bridge this morning, reaching a height of over 600ft.
-Later we drive South to Cardiff, stopping on the way to travel on the Gwili Railway, have lunch and tour the workshops and engine yard.
+Later on, we drive south to Cardiff, stopping on the way to travel on the Gwili Railway, have lunch and tour the workshops and engine yard.

 Day 10 – Brecon Mountain Railway and Caerphilly Castle